 The challenge that the City faces over the 2016-2025 period and beyond is funding the rebuild and restoration of the City.
-This means returning the levels of service to roading, water, waste water and land drainage to at least their pre-earthquake condition, as well as meeting community expectations on facilities and services.
-There is the further challenge of funding the replacement of the underground pipes first installed in the building boom of the 1950s and 1960s and which will reach the end of their useful life within the next 30 years.
-This expenditure challenge is exacerbated by uncertainties around the quantum and timing of funding sources.
+This means returning the levels of service of roading, water, waste water and land drainage to at least their pre-earthquake condition, as well as meeting community expectations on facilities and services.
+There is the further challenge of funding the replacement of the underground pipes first installed in the building boom of the 1950s and 1960s.
+These will reach the end of their useful life within the next 30 years.